 Summary: Symposium (page 2)

-The two lovers implore Hephaestus to fuse them into a single being, to fulfil their deepest longing—to reunite, to merge into their beloved, and for two beings to become one 4.
+The two lovers implore Hephaestus to fuse them into a single being, to fulfil their deepest longing—to reunite, to merge into their beloved, and for two beings to become one

-Love thus takes on immense significance, for humanity would attain happiness if we could fully realise our love—if each person could find the beloved destined for them, the one who restores them to their original nature 5.
+Love thus takes on immense significance, for humanity would attain happiness if we could fully realise our love—if each person could find the beloved destined for them, the one who restores them to their original nature

 This speech, met with great acclaim, is followed by that of Agathon, who depicts Love as the most beautiful of the gods—shunning old age and seeking only youth and beauty.

 Socrates begins by problematising the subject: we desire what we do not have.
 Yet, as Agathon has shown, Love desires Beauty.
 But then, does this mean that Love is deprived of beauty, that it possesses none?
-6.

 Diotima cried blasphemy: what is not beautiful is not necessarily ugly.

 What, then, is Love?
-He is an intermediate being, as we have seen—an intermediary between the mortal and the immortal, between man and god.
-Love is a great daemon 9.
-In Greek mythology, daemons carry the prayers of men to the gods and transmit the gods’ messages to men.
-They are thus intermediaries.
+An intermediate being—an intermediary between the mortal and the immortal, between man and god.
+Love is a great daemon

-This daemon was born of the union of two deities: he is the son of Poros, himself the son of Metis (goddess of cunning and resourcefulness), and Penia (lack).
+This daemon was born of the union of two deities: he is the son of Poros, himself the son of Metis (goddess of cunning and resourcefulness), and of Penia (lack).

-This lineage means that Love is poor (as the son of Lack) yet always aspires to what is superior—the Beautiful and the Good—as the son of Poros.
+This lineage means that Love is poor—as the son of Lack—yet always aspires to what is superior, the Beautiful and the Good, as the son of Poros.

 1 191c